IMPORTANT PRIVACY INFORMATION

 “EEA” includes all current member states to the European Union and the European Economic Area.

 “Process”, in respect of personal data, includes to collect, store, and disclose to others.

 TABLE OF CONTENTS

-GMRD Apps Limited, a company duly registered under the laws of the Republic of Cyprus (with registered office at Florinis 7, Greg Tower, 2nd floor, 1065, Nicosia, Cyprus) will be the controller of your personal data.
+GMRD Apps Limited, a company duly registered under the laws of the Republic of Cyprus (with a registration address at 6 24 Peiraios Str., 1st floor, Strovolos, Nicosia, 2023, Cyprus) will be the controller of your personal data.